Singapore to launch blockchain project for interbank payments

 "The next phase of the project will involve transactions in foreign currency, possibly with the support of another central bank," Menon told an audience of bankers and executives from technology companies.

+The wealthy city-state is one of the world's leading finance centres and aims to become an important Fintech hub.

-Policymakers in Singapore have sought to attract investment in Fintech, easing regulation and setting up special departments to support the industry.
+Policymakers have sought to attract investment in Fintech, easing regulation and setting up special departments to support the industry.

-The MAS on Wednesday also finalised guidelines for a "regulatory sandbox", which allows financial institutions and finTech players to test their new business models and products without falling foul of financial rules.

-Menon also said Singapore is in the process of creating a national know-your-customer or KYC utility through a personal data platform that will have government-verified personal details of residents.

 (Reporting by Saeed Azhar and Marius Zaharia; Editing by Shri Navaratnam)